blaketolmie/LFR/README.md

 - Config file - all #defines for pin and globals
 - Serial communication (println)

+NOTE:
-NOTE: Only one reset button (MOTOR_CONTROL) is available since the RESET button is not connect to the microcontroller in the schematic.
+Only one reset button (MOTOR_CONTROL) is available since the RESET button is not connect to the microcontroller in the schematic.
+If sensors are giving random values - check the height from the ground

  ## ATMega328P Microcontroller
 [ATMega328P Features Datasheet](https://components101.com/microcontrollers/atmega328p-pinout-features-datasheet)